-The Sale of Goods Act, 1930: Formation of a Contract - Rights of an Unpaid Seller - Condition and Warranties, performance, Sale by Auction - Law of Insurance - Life, Fire, Marine and miscellaneous
+The Sale of Goods Act, 1930: Formation of a Contract - Rights of an Unpaid Seller - Condition and Warranties, performance, Sale by Auction - Law of Insurance - Life, Fire, Marine and miscellaneous.

-Unit-IV: Negotiatiable Instruments
+Unit-IV: Negotiable Instruments, Partnership and Other Laws

 The Negotiable Instruments Act, 1881, Nature and Types.
-Negotiation and Assignment - Holder in due course - Dishonour and Discharge of a Negotiable Instrument.
+Negotiation and Assignment - Holder in due course - Dishonour and Discharge of a Negotiable Instrument - Partnership Act - Law of Arbitration - Consumer Protection Act and Cyber Laws.